 Interest rates and the price of gold are closely related.
+This is being closely monitored by the World Gold Council.
 When interest rates rise, demand for gold decreases because it becomes less attractive as a store of value.
-Conversely, when interest rates fall, demand gold increases because it is once again seen as a more appropriate option to store wealth.
+Conversely, falling interest rates demand for gold increases because it is once again seen as a more appropriate option to store wealth.
 This is because alternative assets, such as bonds and stocks offer a better rate of return when interest rates are high.
 When interest rates are low, those same investments provide a lower rate of return, making gold more attractive by comparison.

 Gold is also affected by inflation.
 Gold prices tend to climb during periods of high inflation as consumers seek a way to preserve their money from losing value.
 Conversely, in periods of low inflation or deflation, the price of gold typically falls as it becomes less necessary as a store of value.